 - Kilcar Fleadh is a 5 day festival of traditional Irish music, songs & dance, celebrating the living heritage of traditional music in South West Donegal.The events include Concerts, Ceilí, Crossroads dance on the street, music workshops, 'Echos of the Glen' - a music recital featuring fiddles & pipes in the Ghleann a'Bhaile Dubh, recreating a tradition from the first half of the 20th century.
-Bringing together young and old, from far and near, for a truly unique experience!
+This is a fantastic festival which many people enjoy annually, Bringing together young and old, from far and near, for a truly unique experience!
+It's a must.

 Kilcar Street Festival

 - Kilcar Street Festival has a great mix of activities and fun to suit all ages.
-Outdoor games and street events and entertainment in pubs every night.
-Including treasure hunts, street games and much more!
+Outdoor games each evening for children e.g. Treasure hunts, street games.
+Also there is entertainment in the pubs every night including quiz night, fancy dress night and music.